barton-willis/asymptotic_expansion/README.md

 At one time, this code modified the CL function `gruntz1` to call the function `asymptotic-expansion` before entering the main code for computing limits.

-The file `simplimexpt`  is new implementation of the function that computes the limit of an exponential function.
-It is not a part of the asymptotic expansion package.
+Additionally, this repository has three related files that are not a part of the asymptotic expansion package; these files are:

-Running the testsite with `simplimexpt` fixes a bugs 80, 106, and 108 in rtest_limit_extra.
-But it also causes dozens of testsuite failures plus several calls to asksign.
+* `simplimexpt` is new implementation of the function that computes the limit of an exponential function.
+Running the testsite with `simplimexpt` fixes several rtest_limit_extra failures.
+But it also causes dozens of testsuite failures plus multiple at calls to asksign.

-The file `my-infsimp` is an unpolished effort at a new implementation of the function `simpinf.` It is not a part of the asymptotic expansion package and the testsuite stalls when this file has been loaded.
-Finally `continuous_p` is a function that attempts to determine if an expression is continuous; neither it is a part of the asymptotic expansion package.
+* `my-infsimp` is an unpolished effort at a new implementation of the function `simpinf.` The testsuite stalls when this file has been loaded.

+* `continuous_p` is a function that attempts to determine if an expression is continuous.